Bayley (wrestler): Professional wrestling style and persona

 When beginning her WWE career, Bayley was depicted as a "hugger", coming out with multiple inflatable skydancers during her entrances as well as hugging many fans (particularly younger children) in attendance.
 Following her heel turn, she started calling herself a role model and was depicted as a hypocrite, acting as nothing had changed with her entrance music and in-ring gear remaining intact, despite developing villainous traits and underhanded tactics.
-On the October 11, 2019, episode of SmackDown, Bayley debuted a new look, having cut her ponytail off, destroying her inflatable tube men, and using profanity against the fans in her post-match promo.
+On the October 11, 2019 episode of SmackDown, Bayley debuted a new look, having cut her ponytail off, destroying her inflatable tube men, and using profanity against the fans in her post-match promo.
+Following her face turn in 2024 after winning the Royal Rumble, she frequently mixes sardonicism and irony while playing to the crowd, an act that has become beloved by fans.

 During her hugger persona, Bayley used a belly-to-belly suplex as her finisher, calling it the Bayley-to-Belly Suplex.
 Since her heel turn, she started utilizing an old finisher previously used on the independent circuit, an arm trap headlock driver known as the Rose Plant.